What You Should Know About Lemon Law in California

-- Any safety related nonconformity, that has been subject to repairs 4 or more times (and you have taken the car to authorized dealership of the need for repair).
+- Any safety-related nonconformity, that has been subject to repairs 4 or more times (and you have taken the car to an authorized dealership of the need for repair).

 New, used, privately purchased, and even leased vehicles are protected under the California Lemon Law.
 If you buy a car, and the car doesn’t work or is defective, you should speak to an attorney.

 Although Lemon Laws are designed to protect you, resolving a lemon law claim is not always easy.
 In addition to navigating complex legal statutes, you need to fill out paperwork and have a good understanding of the manufacturer’s warranty.

 If you win a lemon law claim, the manufacturer may also have to pay your legal fees, so with most lawyers, you won’t need to pay fees upfront.

 California Lemon Lawyers, APC also offers free consultations and case evaluations, so you can find out, once and for all, whether your car is a lemon – and what you can do about it.
 We have been helping Californians get rid of their lemons and hold manufacturers accountable since 2007, and we have won over $10 million for our clients.

 Our attorneys have more than a decade of experience and offer the highest level of customer service.

 Someone is always available to address your concerns and answer your questions, so please do not hesitate to call us at (818) 960-1945, contact us online, or take advantage of our 24/7 chat.